dbetebenner/Years_Of_Learning/README.md

+# Years of Learning

-## Learning by the Year:<br>On the concept of a year's worth of learning
+# Learning by the Year:<br>On the concept of a year's worth of learning

 A year's worth of learning (sometimes referred to as _a year's worth of growth_ or _a year's worth of progress_) is not a new idea.
 The phrase has been commonplace at least since student growth models became prominent in the 00s.
 In looking through some old presentations the other day I